apache/arrow/docs/source/java/install.rst

         </dependency>
     </dependencies>

-3. Download packages needed to a temporary directory: pom and jar files
+3. Download the necessary pom and jar files to a temporary directory:

 .. code-block:: shell